-This statistic shows the number of social network users worldwide from 2010 to 2016 with projections until 2020.
-In 2018, it is estimated that there will be around 2.67 billion social network users around the globe, up from 1.91 billion in 2014.
+This statistic shows the number of social media users worldwide from 2010 to 2016 with projections until 2020.
+In 2018, it is estimated that there will be around 2.67 billion social media users around the globe, up from 1.91 billion in 2014.

-Social network usage Social network penetration worldwide is ever-increasing.
-In 2016, 68.3 percent of internet users were social network users and these figures are expected to grow.
+Social media users Social media penetration worldwide is ever-increasing.
+In 2016, 68.3 percent of internet users were social media users and these figures are expected to grow.
 Social networking is one of the most popular online activities with high user engagement rates and expanding mobile possibilities.
 North America ranks first among regions where social media is highly popular, with an social media penetration rate of 59 percent.
 In 2016, more than three quarters of the United States population had a social media profile.
 Overall, U.S. users spend more than 216 weeks minutes on social media via smartphone, 53 weekly minutes via PC, and 50 minutes per week on social networks via tablet devices.

 The increased worldwide usage of smartphones and mobile devices has opened up the possibilities of mobile social networks with increased features such as location-based services like Foursquare or Google Now.
 Most social networks are also available as mobile apps, whereas some networks have been optimized for mobile internet browsing, enabling users to comfortably access visual blogging sites such as Tumblr or Pinterest via tablet.